HandyCyberSec/RSS-Linkedin/README.md

-# RSS Linkedin
+# RSS-Linkedin

-This Python script allows you to post company updates to LinkedIn using the LinkedIn API.
-It fetches content from an RSS feed and creates a formatted post for your LinkedIn company page.
+This Python script fetches content from an RSS feed, displays available fields for each entry, and posts a chosen entry to your LinkedIn company page.
+You can also customize the preview image and text for the URL in the LinkedIn post.

 ## Prerequisites

-Before using this script, you'll need:
+Before using this script, make sure you have:

-1. LinkedIn API Access Token: Obtain an access token from LinkedIn's Developer Console.
+1. A LinkedIn API Access Token: Obtain an access token from LinkedIn's Developer Console.

 2. Company Page ID: Identify the ID of the LinkedIn company page where you want to post updates.